longtingwu/longtingwu.github.io/_pages/talks.md

 author_profile: true
 ---

-The following is a list of seminars, workshops and conferences where I have invited to give a talk.
+The following is a list of seminars, workshops and conferences where I have invited to give a talk (or talks).

 - 29-31.01.2024.
 3 Lecture series on Schubert Calculus, Chungnam National University.